≡ Menu

 1. The process by which different kinds of living organisms are thought to have developed and diversified from earlier forms during the history of the earth.

-2. The gradual development of something, esp. from a simple to a more complex form.
+2. The gradual development of something, especially from a simple to a more complex form.

 Laws of Nature – I like Wikipedia’s definition below.
 Laws of Nature may refer to: